A. David’s anger at Nabal.

 i.
 In his angry, agitated state, something unexpected made David and his whole company come to an immediate stop: a great procession of gifts, and at the head of that procession, a beautiful woman bowing down before David.
 This had to make a startling impression on David.

 b.
-She hastened to dismount from the donkey, fell on her face before David, and bowed down to the ground: Abigail made her appeal in utmost humility.
+She dismounted quickly from the donkey, fell on her face before David, and bowed down to the ground: Abigail made her appeal in utmost humility.
 She didn’t come to David as a superior (as the beautiful, rich, and privileged often do) or even as an equal; she came to David as his humble servant.

 c.
 In this appeal, Abigail did many things very right.